 COSD Data Case Studies

-The page below provides some examples of the different approaches used by some NHS trusts to ensure their Cancer Outcomes and Services Dataset (COSD) submissions to NCRAS are as complete as possible.
+The page below provides some examples of the different approaches used by some NHS trusts to ensure their COSD submissions to NCRAS are as complete as possible.

 - National Audit Time Frame document for Validation.

 - National Audit Breast Validation Checklist.

 - Quarterly reports initially to the cancer services co-ordinators with any inconsistencies highlighted.

 - Yearly reports run and distributed to designated clinicians within the health boards for validation of accuracy and completeness.